-A simple guide about how to repressurise your boiler
+A simple guide on how to sort your boiler pressure

 Most modern boilers these days have a built-in pressure gauge.
 It is easy to check for loss of pressure.
 One bar of pressure is what most boilers need to stay at to maintain efficient operation.
 The pressure gauge will most likely have red marks to signal when the pressure is too low or too high.
 Alternatively, there could be a red needle to show the boiler’s ideal water pressure.